Sur La Table to lay off a fifth of its corporate staff and possibly close five stores

 “Unfortunately the sustained closure of our stores since March has forced us to make some difficult decisions to right size the organization to align with our current needs,” the company said in a statement Friday.

 News of the layoffs was shared with The Seattle Times on Friday by an employee at the corporate office who requested anonymity and said workers were notified of the layoffs Thursday.
-The separations start July 1 and don’t include severance packages, the employee said.
+The separations start July 1 and don’t include severance packages, said the employee, who is among those being laid off.

 Sur La Table quickly confirmed the layoffs.
 In its statement, the company blamed the layoffs on the pandemic; its 130 outlets temporarily shuttered on March 20.
 Despite “record growth” in online sales, the company said “we continue to feel the effects of the pandemic” at physical locations.